-Fifteen minutes of exercise during the school day isn’t a distraction.
+Twenty minutes of exercise during the school day isn’t a distraction.
 It improves focus and a child’s readiness to learn.
 Studies show that sedentary students demonstrate a decrease in time on task.

-Other studies document that just a single bout of moderate intensity activity (brisk walking or running) significantly improve a student’s performance on tasks requiring attentional inhibition.
+Other studies document that just a single bout of moderate intensity activity (brisk walking or running) significantly improves a student’s performance on tasks requiring attentional inhibition.
 Additional available evidence suggests the strongest relationships exist between aerobic activity and performance in mathematics, reading, and English.

 Running is especially beneficial with respect to tasks that require working memory and problem solving.
 Kids learn more after they walk or run.

 Above and beyond the cognitive benefits, participation in a program like Recess Run Club enhances school connectedness and makes a kid less likely to engage in risky behavior.

 Twenty minutes of physical activity during a day works magic.